 Ferry Travel: It takes a total of about 2.25 hours to get from West Vancouver’s Horseshoe Bay Ferry Terminal to the Coast Gravity Park.
 If you are planning your trip from a less-common destination, please see the maps and schedules at www.bcferries.com

 This mountain bike park was the inception of The Coastal Crew.
-Originally composed of Dylan Dunkerton, Kyle Norbraten, and Curtis Robinson – these 3 mountain bikers chose to create their own bike park experience which could be utilized and enjoyed 12 months out of the year.
+Coastal Crew was originally composed of Dylan Dunkerton, Kyle Norbraten, and Curtis Robinson.
+These 3 mountain bikers chose to create their own bike park experience.
+One which could be utilized and enjoyed 12 months out of the year.
 During the “slow season” from August 30th – May 15th, the park is only open on Saturdays and Sundays (weather permitting).

 Need to plan the ultimate birthday party and solidify your position as the best parents ever?
-As of this writing, you can reserve the entire park starting at $929.49 CAD a day.
+At the present time, you can reserve the entire park starting at $929.49 CAD a day.
 There are no lifts in the park – just shuttle vehicles.
-You are encouraged to buy your tickets online several days prior to your visit so the facility can have enough staff and vehicles on site to accommodate riders.
+You are encouraged to buy your tickets online several days prior to your visit.
+This will ensure that the facility can have enough staff and vehicles on site to accommodate riders.
 Visitors who purchase passes at least 24 hours in advance also save 10%.

 Coast Gravity Park Trail Map